zommiommy/mem_dbg-rs/README.md

 ```

 - Computation of the size of arrays, slices, vectors, or container types, will
-  be performed by iterating over their elements unless the type is a copy type
+  be performed by iterating over their elements unless the type is flat.
-  that does not contain non-`'static` references and it is declared as such
-  using the attribute `#[mem_size_flat]`.
   See [`FlatType`] for more details.

 - When all fields of a struct or enum implement `FlatType<Flat=True>`, a
   compile-time error will suggest adding `#[mem_size_flat]` (if the type is